wbrowar/workbench/README.md

 - Every time you begin to write code, run `npm run watch` first.
 This will run `npm run dev`, then watch the `_source` folder and update theme files as you save them.

 ### Staging and Testing
-- When staging files for review or testing, run `npm run prod`—every time—before deploying to a staging server. `npm run prod` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
+- If you would like to see what a production build looks like, run `npm run prod` locally. `npm run prod` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
 While these may not be needed for better performance on a staging server, these tasks might slightly change the code enough to cause bugs to appear.
+- If you are using CI to deploy your project, run `npm run deploy`—every time—before deploying to a staging server.
+This will do the same thing as running `npm run prod`, but it removes build files that will ultimately be built during deployment.
+- Running `npm run prod` or `npm run deploy` cleans out all CSS, JS, SVG, templates, and image files and replaces them with fresh builds.
+- `npm run prod` and `npm run deploy` also creates favicons and adds Critical CSS.

 ### Going Live
-- When preparing to go live, run the `npm run prod` task.
+- To push files to production, run the `npm run deploy` task on the appropriate branche (usually `master`).
 This will increase the version number in the `package.json` file, which will cause cache-busting to occur on static files that are loaded using version number parameters.
-- Running `npm run prod` cleans out all CSS, JS, SVG, templates, and image files and replaces them with fresh builds.
-- `npm run prod` also creates favicons and adds Critical CSS.

 ### Publishing a New Release
-- Use `npm run pub` to commit a new release via that command line.
-This will run `npm run prod` first, then push your changes to GitHub.
-- If you would like to tag your commit for release you can add it through the command line prompts.
+- For Craft plugins, use `npm run pub` to do a production build and then move a copy of your project from `development` to `release`.
+These values must be set in your `package.json` file before running `npm run pub`.

 ## Style Inventory
 - The Style Inventory displays the code and an example of the components available in your project.
 - To get to the Style Inventory, go to `/dev/inv/index.html` or `/dev/inv/` in a Craft 3 project.
-- In Craft websites, the Style Inventory section is available in `dev`, and `staging` environments and will redirect you to the home page in a `live` environment.
+- In Craft websites, the Style Inventory section is available based on a setting in your `.env` file.
+This allows you to turn it off in production environments.
 - The Style Inventory is generated from settings in the `package.json`, `styleInventory.pages` object, and the `demo.ejs` files in component folders.
 - Based on this code snippet:
     ```json